Home » India » Delhi » National Museum of India

 The Medieval Arts Gallery at the National Museum is divided into two sections: Early and Late.
 These sections house sculptures from distinct periods, offering insights into India’s rich artistic heritage.

 1. Early Medieval Artifacts: This gallery showcases sculptures from the 7th to 10th centuries, a time marked by the rule of various dynasties across different regions.
-The Gupta empire’s decline led to regional control by dynasties such as the Palas, Maitrakas, Vardhanas, Pratiharas, Pallavas, Cholas, and Chalukyas.
+The Gupta Empire’s decline led to regional control by dynasties such as the Palas, Maitrakas, Vardhanas, Pratiharas, Pallavas, Cholas, and Chalukyas.
 Despite challenges, master craftsmen created sculptures for numerous temples, reflecting both diversity and artistic decline.

 2. Late Medieval Artifacts: In this section, sculptures spanning the 10th to 13th centuries depict India’s further subdivision into principalities.
 Dynasties like Hoysalas, Nayakas, Paramars, Chandelas, Gajapatis, Senas, and Chahamanas ruled different regions.